nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 - Narrow the gap between the sets of features offered by AKS and CAPZ.
 - Reduce the maintenance cost of making new AKS features available from CAPZ.
+- Preserve the behavior of existing CAPZ AKS definitions while allowing users to utilize the new API pattern iteratively to use new features not currently implemented in CAPZ.

 ### Non-Goals/Future Work